codeconscious/codeconscious.github.io/_posts/2026-03-12-the-brevity-of-ruby-code.md

         .join("\\n")
 ```

 That's a striking difference!
+That `pbpaste` line is pretty slick.

-I feel it highlights Ruby's strength as a scripting language.
-For much larger, more complicated scripts (and certainly for actual non-script projects), I would still generally choose F# in most cases, but this reiterated to me how Ruby's brevity makes it a great choice for smaller scripts like this.
+I feel this highlights Ruby's strength as a scripting language.
+For much larger scripts (and certainly for actual non-script projects), I would choose F# or another statically typed language (because brevity isn't _everything_), but this helped me appreciate Ruby's brevity anew and reiterated to me how it's a natural choice for smaller scripts like this.

 (Note: This code likely only works on macOS because it leverages its [`pbpaste`](https://ss64.com/mac/pbpaste.html) command.)